seancraven/CDS_book/_sources/editing_the_book.md

 pip install ghp-import
 ```
 Before the project can be published on a GitHub page it needs a GitHub repo.
 The first author of the book doesn't maintain the repository it is better that new iterations clone and publish new cloned repos.
 This means that a new repo for the project should be made on [GitHub](https://github.com).
 When you make this repo do not initialise it with any files such as a readme or a licence.
+The instructions on how to make a new repo are found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository).

 ```{tip}
 When working with GitHub if you are asked for a password in the shell, this is not the website password but a gpg key that you can generate from your github page online.
 Instructions are found [here](https://docs.github.com/en/authentication/managing-commit-signature-verification/adding-a-gpg-key-to-your-github-account)
 ```